-The garden is located on Saint Marks Avenue between Vanderbilt and Underhill Avenues in the “Heart of Brooklyn.”
-In the mid- ’90’s, P.S.
-9 teachers/ troop leaders and staff lead their Boy Scouts and worked with the Pastor & members from the local Baptist church to clear the site, planted trees and created an educational garden.
-However, the Troop disbanded and church interest waned resulting in the greenspace being abandoned, save one sole gardener.
+The Prospect Heights Community Farm is located on Saint Marks Avenue between Vanderbilt and Underhill Avenues in Prospect Heights, the “Heart of Brooklyn.”
+In the mid-1990’s, neighborhood gardening enthusiasts—including P.S.
+9 teachers and staff, Boy Scout troop leaders and scouts, and the Pastor and members of the local Baptist church—cleared the site, planted trees, and created an educational garden.
+After a few years, the troop disbanded and church interest waned, leaving an abandoned green space save one sole gardener.

-In 1997 gardening enthusiasts in the neighborhood organized, joined the lone remaining member and reinvigorated the garden, transforming the three adjoining lots into the vibrant and dynamic public garden you see today.
+In 1997, another group of gardening enthusiasts joined the lone remaining member and reinvigorated the garden, transforming the three adjoining lots into the vibrant and dynamic public garden you see today.
 Memorial Day 1998 marked the first growing season of the Farm.

 Block 1152, Lots 20, 21 and 23